jiansfoggy/sj-home.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, welcome to my home page!"
+title: "Welcome to my home page!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I am Jian Sun, a Ph.D. candidate in Computer Science program in the University of Denver.
+Hi, this is Jian Sun, a Ph.D. candidate in Computer Science program in the University of Denver.
 I received MS in Statistics and BS in Mathematics and Applied Mathematics in 2017 and 2014.

 My research focues on the Deep Learning-based Computer Vision and Natural Language Processing (NLP).
 My developed models or modules are applicable to many scenarios.
 For instance, XnODR/XnIDR are two faster and more accurate Fully Connected layers, lightening the CNNs.
 MC-ViViT detects Alzheimer's Disease from normal congition efficently by analyzing facial motion in the casual chat video.
 This is a very good application of affective computing.
 In the NLP field, I utilized RoBERTa-CNN in the Suicide Intention Detection (SID) task and achieved promising prediction.